easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### pytest

-The pytest framework makes it easy to write small, readable tests, and can scale to support complex functional testing for applications and libraries.
+The pytest framework makes it simple to write small, readable tests, and can scale to support complex functional testing for applications and libraries.

 *homepage*: <https://docs.pytest.org/en/latest/>